manosekar-m/Data-Professional-Survey-Dashboard/README.md

 The dataset was taken from a **public Data Professional Survey**, which includes responses from data scientists, analysts, engineers, and other related roles.

-> 📌 If the dataset is publicly available (e.g., from Kaggle or a link), include the source here:
->
 > **Source:** [Data Professional Survey on Kaggle]

 ## 🛠 Tools Used